PrismPipeline/QuiltiX/README.md

 To add custom MaterialX node defintions they can be added by adding the location of the node definition files to the `PXR_MTLX_PLUGIN_SEARCH_PATHS` environment variable.

+## Platform support
+QuiltiX has been developed with all platforms in mind, but has been developed on Windows.
+If you see any issues on another platform please open up an issue.

 ## Contributing